Asynchronous parallel primal-dual block coordinate update methods for affinely constrained convex programs: Introduction

 Running on a single node, the proposed async-parallel method reduces to a serial randomized primal-dual BCU.
 In the literature, various Gauss-Seidel (GS) cyclic BCU methods have been developed for solving separable convex programs with linear constraints.
-Although a cyclic primal-dual BCU can empirically work well, in general it may diverge \cite{feng2015cvg-LADMM, chen2016direct}.
-To guarantee convergence, additional assumptions besides convexity must be made, such as strong convexity on part of the objective \cite{han2012note, cai2014directstrong, li2015convergent, sun2015convergent, LMZ2015JORSC, lin2015global, davis2015-3op} and orthogonality properties of block matrices in the linear constraint \cite{chen2016direct}.
-Without these assumptions, modifications to the algorithm are necessary for convergence, such as further correction step after each cycle of updates \cite{he2012alternating, he2017convergence}, random permutation of all blocks before each cycle of updates \cite{sun2015expected}, Jacobi-type update \cite{deng2017parallel, He-Hou-Yuan} that is essentially linearized augmented Lagrange method (ALM), and hybrid Jacobi-GS update \cite{sun2015convergent, li2016schur, xu2016hybrid-JGS}.
+Although a cyclic primal-dual BCU can empirically work well, in general it may diverge \cite{feng2015cvg-LADMM, chen2016direct, xu2018hybrid-JGS}.
+By an example of $3\times 3$ linear system, \cite{chen2016direct} showed that the direct extension of ADMM could diverge on solving problems with more than 2 blocks.
+The works \cite{feng2015cvg-LADMM, xu2018hybrid-JGS} showed that even with proximal terms, the cyclic primal-dual BCU can still diverge.
+Hence, to guarantee convergence, additional assumptions besides convexity must be made, such as strong convexity on part of the objective \cite{han2012note, cai2017convergence, li2015convergent, LMZ2015JORSC, lin2015global, davis2017three-op} and orthogonality properties of block matrices in the linear constraint \cite{chen2016direct}.
+Assuming strong convexity of each block component function and choosing the penalty parameter within a region, \cite{han2012note} showed the convergence of ADMM to an optimal solution for solving problems with multiple blocks.
+For 3-block problems, \cite{cai2017convergence, li2015convergent, davis2017three-op} established the convergence of ADMM and/or its variant by assuming strong convexity of one block component function.
+For general $m$-block problems, \cite{LMZ2015JORSC} showed that if $m-1$ block component functions are strongly convex, then ADMM with appropriate penalty parameter is guaranteed to converge.
+Without these assumptions, modifications to the algorithm are necessary for convergence.
+For example, \cite{he2012alternating, he2017convergence} performed a correction step after each cycle of updates.
+On solving linear system or quadratic programming, \cite{sun2015expected} proposed, at each iteration, to first randomly permute all block variables and then perform a cyclic update.
+Jacobi-type update together with proximal terms was used in \cite{deng2017parallel, He-Hou-Yuan} to ensure the convergence of the algorithm, which turns out to be a linearized augmented Lagrange method (ALM).
+In addition, a hybrid Jacobi-GS update was performed in \cite{sun2015convergent, li2016schur, xu2018hybrid-JGS}.
 Different from these modifications, our algorithm simply employs randomization in selecting block variable and can perform significantly better than Jacobi-type methods.
-In addition, convergence is guaranteed with mere convexity assumption and thus better than those results for GS-type methods.
+In addition, convergence is guaranteed with convexity assumption and thus better than those results for GS-type methods.